anuragsati/Notes/Grinding Knowlegde.md

 This prints increasing numbers where each number is not divisor of all its previous numbers.
 This can be done with modified sieve.
 If number has no divisors till now insert it into ans and mark all its multiple false.

+if you want to generate primes till N  :  for(int i=2, i*i<N, ++i)
+then go through all unmarked to get all primes between 1 and N it is sufficient to check root n values to mark all primes between 1 and N

 ```c++